 4. Annoying marketing isn’t believable.

-Outrageous claims and over-the-top promises conjure up images of late night infomercials and pushy sales people, which probably isn’t what you want for your website.
-Don’t try to convince customers you’re product is the best with flowery language or unrealistic statements.
+Outrageous claims and over-the-top promises conjure up images of late-night infomercials and pushy sales people, which probably isn’t what you want for your website.
+Don’t try to convince customers your product is the best with flowery language or unrealistic statements.

 Instead, use customer reviews and testimonials to show potential customers that your product or service is exceptional.
-It’s important to use real customer revies on your site, because fake ones can ruin your credibility and make it impossible to establish a good reputation.
-Include information the reviewer’s name and location, as well as a link to their company website if you offer B2B service, to show readers the review came from a real person.
+It’s important to use real customer reviews on your site because fake ones can ruin your credibility and make it impossible to establish a good reputation.
+Include information on the reviewer’s name and location, as well as a link to their company website if you offer B2B service, to show readers the review came from a real person.

 Pro tip: Customers trust reviews on third-party websites more than ones on your business’ site.
 Encourage your customer to write reviews on Google, Yelp and ConsumerAffairs.